gecio/gecio.github.io/docs/_optimist/guided_tour/step11/index.en.md

 ---
-title: "11: Prepare access to the internet; Add IPv6 to our network"
+title: "11: Prepare access to the Internet; Add IPv6 to your network"
 lang: en
 permalink: /optimist/guided_tour/step11/
 nav_order: 1110
 parent: Guided Tour
 ---

-# Step 11: Prepare access to the internet: Add IPv6 to our network
+# Step 11: Prepare access to the Internet: Add IPv6 to your network

 ## Start